A place to read with calm.

 Accessibility for real.
 The Bible in nine languages, dozens of translations, on any device.
 If you want to read, you read.

-Midvash is built on a small modern stack: Next.js for the web reader, Expo for the mobile apps, Astro for this institutional site, and a Manifest V3 extension for Chrome.
-Everything runs on Cloudflare Workers, with the public Bible content served from a curated set of translations.
+Midvash is built on a small modern stack: Astro for the web reader and this site, native SwiftUI for iPhone and Kotlin with Jetpack Compose for Android, and a Manifest V3 extension for Chrome.
+Everything runs on Cloudflare Workers, with the Bible content served from a curated set of translations.

 The full source code of the public APIs at api.midvash.com and the MCP server is open for reuse — including third-party Bible apps that want to consume the same canonical reference data.